18 Must-Try Restaurants in “The Old Pueblo”

 What to do nearby: Check out D & D Pinball, featuring over 2 dozen classic pinball machines priced at just 25-75 cents.

 The atmosphere is so cozy and casual here, it really feels like a neighborhood pizza joint rather than a chain.
-Service is always top knotch and the overall vibe just makes this the perfect place for a family celebration or date night.
+Service is always top notch and the overall vibe just perfect for a casual family celebration or date night.
 While most chains are easy skips due to the bland setting and food, Oregano’s stands out from the bunch by serving fresh in-house made Chicago pizza and various other comfort style foods, all in a creative, attractively designed dining space.

 14. Arizona Inn

-The main dining room inside the historic, charming Arizona Inn is a great choice for breakfast, especially during the holiday season when the adjacent library is adorned with beautiful decor.
-It has become a local December tradition to open presents in front of the roaring fireplace.
+The main dining room inside the historic, charming Arizona Inn is a great choice for breakfast, especially during the holiday season.
+This time of year, the adjacent library is adorned with beautiful decor.
+For many locals, it has become a local December tradition to open presents in front of the roaring fireplace.
 This elegant restaurant serves up a delicious brunch every weekend, as well as specialty brunches for holidays.
-On the menu, you will find both traditional favorites as well as Southwestern specialties like blue corn pancakes served with a prickly pear syrup.
+On the menu, you will find both traditional favorites as well as Southwestern specialties like blue corn pancakes served with prickly pear syrup.